-- Programs on SunSmart messages are included in the curriculum/learning outcomes for all year levels.
-Ie Kidskin
+- Programs (inc games and activities) on SunSmart messages are included in learning outcomes/curriculum across learning and year levels.

-- Positive SunSmart behaviour is regularly reinforced and promoted to the whole school community (eg. via newsletters, assemblies, website etc).
+- Positive SunSmart behaviour is regularly reinforced and promoted to the whole community (eg. via newsletters, enrolement, website etc).

-- The school considers displaying the SunSmart Widget on its website to assist teachers and students with daily sun protection times.
+- The service/school considers displaying the SunSmart Widget on its website to assist educators, children and families with accurate daily sun protection times.

-- Teachers are actively encouraged to choose Generation SunSmart as one of their TQI Teacher Identified Activities.
+- Educators/teachers are actively encouraged to choose Generation SunSmart as a Proffesional Learning Activity.

-- The school submits a copy of its UV Protection Policy at least once every three (3) years to Cancer Council ACT.
-The school monitors its compliance with its policy and works toward improvement where necessary.
+- The service/school submits a copy of its UV Protection Policy at least once every three (3) years to Cancer Council ACT.
+The service monitors its compliance with its policy and works toward improvement where necessary.

-Once your school has been awarded national SunSmart status it becomes an active member of the National SunSmart Schools Program, your school has therefore agreed to participate in a SunSmart policy and program review every 3 years and to update its policy and practices if necessary to maintain the above standards.
-Your school will aim to set high national SunSmart standards for other schools to follow.
+Once your service/school has been awarded national SunSmart status it becomes an active member of Cancer Counil ACT's National SunSmart Early Childhood Program or National SunSmart Schools Program and your service/school has therefore agreed to participate in a SunSmart policy and program review every 3 years and to update its policy and practices if necessary to maintain the above SunSmart responsibilities.
+Your service/school will aim to set high national SunSmart standards for other ACT early childhood and school setting to follow.

-Failing to take part in the SunSmart review process will result in your school’s national SunSmart status being suspended until further notice, your school will also be politely asked to remove its SunSmart sign from being displayed at the entrance of the school.
+Failing to take part in the SunSmart review process will result in your service/school's national SunSmart status being suspended until further notice, your service/school will also be politely asked to remove its SunSmart sign from being displayed.